-The deregulation of the telecommunications market was marked by the passing into law of the Nigerian Communications Commission Act 1992, which allowed private companies to participate and invest in the development of the country's telecommunications infrastructure and services.
-With the inauguration of the industry regulator, the monopoly of state owned incumbent NITEL came to an end and several private telecommunications operators were licensed in 1996 to compete in the market.
+The deregulation of the Telecommunications market was marked by the passing into law of the Nigerian Communications Commission Act 1992, which allowed private companies to participate and invest in the development of the country's Telecommunications infrastructure and services.
+With the inauguration of the industry Regulator, the monopoly of State owned incumbent NITEL came to an end and several private Telecommunications Operators were licensed in 1996 to compete in the market.

-In 2001, the Commission licensed three digital mobile operators through an Auction process that is widely adjudged to have been highly successful and transparent.
-This was followed by the licensing of a second national carrier and the fourth digital mobile operator in 2002.
+In 2001, the Commission licensed three Digital Mobile Operators through an Auction process that was widely adjudged to have been highly successful and transparent.
+This was followed by the licensing of a Second National Carrier and the fourth Digital Mobile Operator in 2002.